ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 ### The `from_config` factory method

-When a configuration file is read in, it is converted into a Python dictionary.
-So, the example above might result in:
+Configuration files are used to create a configuration object (see {class}`~virtual_rainforest.core.config.Config`), which contains details of the configuration process but also provides a dictionary interface to the configuration data.
+So, the example above might result in a `Config` object with the following data.

 ```python
 {'freshwater': {'update_interval': "1 month",  "no_of_ponds": 3}}
 ```

-The job of the `from_config` method is to take that dictionary, along with the shared `data` and `start_time` inputs, and then do any processing and validating to convert the configuration into the arguments required by the `__init__` method.
+The job of the `from_config` method for a model is to take that configuration, along with the shared `data` and `start_time` inputs, and then do any processing and validating to convert the configuration into the arguments required by the `__init__` method.

 The method then uses those parsed arguments to actually call the `__init__` method and return an initialised instance of the model using the settings.
 The `from_config`